translated by Vincent J. Rosivach

 Perseus, a character from Greek mythology, slew the monster Medusa and cut off her head, the sight of which could turn a person to stone; he also had winged sandals that enabled him to fly. [back]

-A stoa is a covered porch used as for meetings and other public functions, as well as a shelter to get out of the rain and heat of the sun.
+A stoa is a covered porch used as for meetings and other public functions, as well as a shelter to get out of the rain or the heat of the sun.
 Several were built along the sides of the Athenian agora.
 Leos was one of the "ten Attic heroes" who each had his own statue at a shared shrine in the agora where people frequently gathered, though it is unclear whether Knemon is talking about this or something else. [back]

 A female baby from a wealthy family (and those of comedy) was often entrusted to a wet nurse, who then served as her personal servant until she married. [back]